caltechlibrary/newt/ndr.1.md

 Top level properties for **ndr** YAML.

-application
+services
-: (optional: newtrouter, newtgenerator, newtHandlebars) holds the run time configuration used by the Newt web service and metadata about the application you're creating.
+: (optional) the run time service configuration used to compose your Newt application

 routes
 : (optional: newtrouter, newtgenerator) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

+## the "services" property

+The services property is a list of services and how to run them.
+Each service may have the following properties.

-## the "application" property
+## the "routes" property

-The application properties are optional.

-port
-: (optional: newtrouter, newtHandlebars) default is This port number the Newt web services uses to listen for request on localhost

-htdocs
-: (optional: newtrouter only) Directory that holds your application's static content

-environment
-: (optional: newtrouter, newtHandlebars) this is a list of operating system environment that will be available to routes.
-This is used to pass in secrets (e.g. credentials) need in the pipeline

 Routes hosts a list of request descriptions and their data pipelines.
 This property is only used by Newt router and Newt code generator.